Khmer Rouge trial: Cambodia awaits answers

 "The judges have severed the cases into segments so we get to a result," says the international co-prosecutor, Andrew Cayley.
 "Their major concern was that the accused would pass away before we got to a conclusion.
 That's why we're dealing with forced displacement first before moving on to other crimes.

 "The tension here is that the Cambodian people will want much more dealt with than just the forced displacement.
-There will need to be further mini-trials for this court to leave the right kind of legacy."'Want to know why'
+There will need to be further mini-trials for this court to leave the right kind of legacy."